-Jeff Huston, R.Ph., B.S.Pharm.Instructor of Pharmacy Practice & Dir.
-Pharmacy Practice Lab
+Jeff Huston, R.Ph., B.S.Pharm.Associate Professor of Pharmacy Practice

 Professor Jeff Huston received his Bachelor of Science in Pharmacy from Ohio Northern University.
 After practicing community pharmacy for 11 years, he accepted a position as clinical assistant professor with The Ohio State University College of Pharmacy teaching in the professional practice laboratory series of courses.
 In December of 2002, Jeff added working with The Ohio State University College of Medicine Division of Pharmacology, ultimately serving as lead pharmacist for the clinical trials unit.
 His duties included preparing investigational products as part of various randomized, single and double blind and placebo controlled studies from major medical research and development firms to dose subjects participating in various phases of drug development.